Close Menu

 Tools like Google Trends and industry reports can show you if demand for your solution is growing or shrinking.
 Using AI-powered analytics helps you spot trends other founders might miss, giving you an edge in understanding the market.

 Your research should identify your target customers, analyze competitors, and estimate your potential market size.
-These elements form the foundation of your business strategy and help convince investors your idea is worth backing.
+These elements form the foundation of your business strategy and help convince investors that your idea is worth backing.

 Good market research also reveals gaps that your competitors aren’t filling.
 Finding these opportunities can help your startup stand out in crowded markets.
 Look for problems others are ignoring or solving poorly.